peergum/geodb/README.md

 run `composer require peergum/geodb "^1.02-beta"` in yor laravel site folder

 ### 2. Setup package
+Run `art migrate` to install the geodb tables, then:
 - For a full install (all countries), run install script: `art geodb:install` or `art geodb:install all`
 - For a partial install (just a few countries), run with parameters: e.g. `art geodb:install fr gb us` to install cities for France, Great Britain and USA.